Operation Rum Punch: Operation

 Operation Rum Punch commenced at 04:00 on 28 August 1961.
 Two companies of the Indian Dogra Regiment seized the radio station and the post office, arresting two Belgian officers.
-At the former, a temporary manager broadcast an apology for the temporary suspension of telephone services and read the central government ordinance expelling foreign mercenaries and a speech by Adoula appealing for national unity.
-Several mercenaries avoided capture by seeking refuge with locals or their national consulates.
+At the former, a temporary manager broadcast an apology for the momentary suspension of telephone services and read the central government ordinance expelling foreign mercenaries and a speech by Adoula appealing for national unity.
+Several mercenaries avoided capture by seeking refuge with locals or their respective national consulates.
 Others remained out of reach deep within the Katangese bush.
-Near the shore of Lake Tanganyika in northeastern Katanga Ghanaian troops surrounded mercenary Bob Denard's camp.
+Near the shore of Lake Tanganyika in northeastern Katanga, Ghanaian troops surrounded mercenary Bob Denard's camp.
 His men wanted to fight, but they were ordered via radio to surrender.
 Eleven mercenaries were arrested around Albertville, nine were taken in Manono, seven in Niemba, and three in Nyunzu.
 In Kamina, the local Indian officer gave foreign personnel 12 hours to surrender themselves or face the use of force.
 The mercenaries turned in their weapons without incident and in return accepted drinks from the UN contingent.

 At 05:00 in Élisabethville O'Brien dispatched a Swedish lieutenant to Tshombe's Presidential Palace and to Munongo's villa with two notes explaining the purpose of the operation.
 After delivering the second message, the lieutenant drove around an ONUC roadblock at a high speed.
 The Irish peacekeepers manning the post did not recognise him in the dark and opened fire, damaging the rear of his car.
 One bullet passed through the driver's seat and grazed his back.

 At 06:00 O'Brien and Raja went into the Élisabethville city centre in search of Tshombe.
 They encountered him in a convoy of government officials on return from a tour.
 At a meeting in the Presidential Palace, Tshombe and his cabinet requested that the UN terminate the operation.
 O'Brien and Raja refused, and instead asked for the Katangese to co-operate to prevent any conflict.
 Tshombe said he would have to discuss the proposition with his ministers and promised they would have a decision by 11:00.

 At 15:00 further arrests were suspended, with 79 mercenaries already detained.
 By the end of the day, 81 foreign personnel of the Katangese Gendarmerie had been arrested in Katanga and brought to Kamina base to await deportation.
 Most of the remaining Belgian mercenaries reported to their consulate.
 In addition to the arrests, two Sikorsky helicopters, three Aloutte helicopters, three Dakotas, four Doves, and two Herons of the Katangese Air Force were seized.
 Two Fouga CM.170 Magisters, two Doves, and one Tri-Pacer stationed outside of Élisabethville were not confiscated.